Website owner: James Miller

 Some definitions:

-Permutation.
-An operation which replaces each of a set of objects by itself or another object in the set in a one-to-one manner.
-In essence, a permutation represents a mapping of a set of n objects onto itself.
+(2) An operation that replaces a set of n objects by one of its n! permutations.
 A permutation in which a is replaced by b, b is replaced by d, c is replaced by c, d is replaced by a and e is replaced by e in the set S = {a,b,c,d,e} is represented by the mapping

 and is denoted by